 In summary, this Letter provides a nice reminder of the level of scrutiny the CFPB is going to give to models and the use of AI and highlights the continued importance of risk assessments within financial institutions.

-Contact Andrea Shaw
+About Andrea Shaw

 Practus Attorney Andrea Shaw specializes in Financial Services Law.
 She has extensive knowledge in consumer finance, bank regulation, and privacy law with more than 15 years advising both state and federally chartered banks.